yeshivadataanalytics/Lab-03/readme.md

 The following outlines the structure of the lab:

-1. **GitHub:**
+1. **1.
+GitHub: Clone the repo and create a group branch **
-	* 1.1 clone repo
+	* Step 1. clone repo
-	* 1.2 create and checkout a branch
+	* Step 2. create and checkout a branch
-	* 1.3 make and commit a change to readme.txt
+	* Step 3. make and commit a change to readme.txt
-	* 1.4 push your changes back to GitHub
+	* Step 4. push your changes back to GitHub
-	* 1.5 merge your changes on github.com
+	* Step 5. merge your changes on github.com
-	* 1.6 check out your groups branch before moving on to part 2
+	* Step 6. check out your groups branch before moving on to part 2

-2. **script: download date from API and save to S3**
+2. **2.
+Run a Twitter API and load file into Amazon S3**
-	* 2.1.
-Create a group repo
-	* 2.2.
-Open .ipynb in jupyter
-	* 2.3. move twitter keys into anaconda library
-	* 2.4 run notebook
-		* 2.4.1 authenticate
-		* 2.4.2 query
-		* 2.4.3 munge (data wrangling)
-		* 2.4.4 save to S3
+	* Step 1.
+Connect to your branch for your group through GitHub Desktop.
+	* Step 2.
+Update the readme.md markdown file with your group name information
+	* Step 3.
+Coordinate with your group to ensure you can run the script that exists.
+	* Step 4.
+Modify the script to change the filename to include your Group name
+	* Step 5.
+Create a commit to the branch and notify the professor of your changes to be merged with master.

 ## 1. GitHub: